wonder15/Agent-Performance-Scraper/README.md

 AND AND AND

-This script parses the description of the composite_construct script to create a categorized excel sheet with metadata qualifiers determining category identification.
+This script [segmenter] parses the description of the composite_construct script to create a categorized excel sheet with metadata qualifiers determining category identification.

 INPUT: composite construct excel sheet.